Alberthaux/data_parser/README.md

 ### Category, Part Name, and Subcategory
 These fields are standardized by converting them to lowercase and ensuring they are in their singular form.
 For example, `"ACCESSORIES/PHONE-CASES"` becomes `"accessory"` for the category and `"phone-case"` for the subcategory.

-### Fiber Name Regularization
+### Material Name Regularization
-Fiber names, which can often be messy due to variations in spelling, punctuation, or case, are first normalized (e.g., lowercased and stripped of extraneous characters) and then further refined using fuzzy matching with `fuzzywuzzy`.
-This ensures that similar fiber descriptions (e.g., `"Cottons"`, `"cotton"`, or `"cotton®"`) are mapped to a canonical version such as `"cotton"`.
+Material names, which can often be messy due to variations in spelling, punctuation, or case, are first normalized (e.g., lowercased and stripped of extraneous characters) and then further refined using fuzzy matching with `fuzzywuzzy`.
+This ensures that similar material descriptions (e.g., `"Cottons"`, `"cotton"`, or `"cotton®"`) are mapped to a canonical version such as `"cotton"`.
 We also store brand or other metadata information in separate columns "brand", "made_in_france"...

 This normalization process significantly improves the consistency and quality of the final exported data, making downstream analysis more reliable.